alikarakoc/Privacy-for-ChatGPT/README.md

 ### About the Developer

-Privacy for ChatGPT is developed and maintained by Your Name.
+Privacy for ChatGPT is developed and maintained by Ali Karakoç.